Álvaro Cunhal: Political career

 Back in Portugal, Cunhal took charge of the newly-legalized Portuguese Communist Party and led the party through the political upheavals which followed the revolution.
 He was minister without portfolio in several of the provisional governments which followed the revolution of 1974.
 A faction of army officers seen as aligned with the party dominated the post-revolutionary provisional governments, with the pro-communist prime minister Vasco Gonçalves leading four provisional governments, which brought accusations that the party was attempting to take power via the military.
 Cunhal was largely responsible for the party's hardline attitude, particularly its hostility towards the Socialist Party led by Soares, which prevented the formation of a united left.

 Cunhal left his office in 1992.
 Succeeded by Carlos Carvalhas, he remained influential within the party in the following years, consistently siding with the party's orthodox wing.
-He also revealed that under the pseudonym Manuel Tiago he had been the author of severalneorealist novels.
+He also revealed that under the pseudonym Manuel Tiago he had been the author of several neorealist novels.
 His drawings, made while in prison, were published as was his translation of Shakespeare's King Lear (edited towards the end of his life and originally written under the women's pseudonym Maria Manuela Serpa).

 Álvaro Cunhal died in Lisbon in 2005, after several years out of the public eye.
 His funeral took place on 15 June in Lisbon and was attended by more than 250,000 people.